 - have a body mass index (BMI) of 25 or more

-- are a man and your waist circumference exceeds 37 inches
+- are a man with a waist circumference that exceeds 37 inches

-- are a woman and your waist circumference exceeds 32 inches
+- are a woman with a waist circumference that exceeds 32 inches

 - have a high body fat percentage for your age and sex